evan-buss/font-switcher/README.md

 # Font Switcher

-Font Switcher allows you to quickly switch between fonts in your `settings.json` configuration file.
+Font Switcher allows you to quickly switch between fonts configured in your `settings.json` configuration file.

 ## Features